AdBlue® is the registered trademark for a solution that reduces emissions from UK diesel vehicles' exhaust to comply with Euro 6 emissions standards.

 When does the AdBlue® tank need to be refilled?

-AdBlue® solution should last anywhere between 3,500 and 13,000 miles, but is dependent on the make and model of the vehicle.
-Driving styles and road conditions need to be taken into account and will affect the maximum range of a tank.
+AdBlue® solution should last anywhere between 3,500 and 13,000 miles but depends on the vehicle's make and model.
+Driving styles and road conditions need to be considered and will affect the maximum range of a tank.

-All vehicles that require AdBlue® solutions will have warning systems to notify drivers when a top up is required.
+All vehicles that require AdBlue® solutions will have warning systems to notify drivers when a top-up is needed.
 These warnings must not be ignored or dismissed, as vehicles will not restart once they run out of AdBlue®.

 On average, the consumption ratio of AdBlue® use to diesel use in the UK is 5 litres of AdBlue® to every 100 litres of diesel.